rstraub/rstraub.github.io/_posts/2022-01-17-tweaks-for-productive-terminal.md

 ---
-layout: post
-title: "🔥 5 Tweaks for a Productive Terminal"
 author: Roy Straub
-categories: [Productivity]
+categories:
-tags: [Terminal, Tools]
-image: assets/images/19-terminal.webp
+- Productivity
+comments: true
-description: "The terminal is a developer's best friend.
-I'll introduce five ways to make it an even better companion to your workflow."
+description: The terminal is a developer's best friend.
+I'll introduce five ways to make it an even better companion to your workflow.
 featured: false
 hidden: false
-comments: true
+image: assets/images/19-terminal.webp
+layout: post
+tags:
+- Terminal
+- Tools
+title: "\U0001F525 5 Tweaks for a Productive Terminal"
 ---

 The terminal is a developer's best friend.
 I'll introduce five ways to make it an even better companion to your workflow.